 The ability to scan and detect malware is technically a transparent integration between the Admin By Request cloud service and our partner OPSWAT's MetaDefender cloud service.

 OPSWAT is a front-runner in the cloud threat protection space and is used by 98% of U.S. nuclear power facilities and this technology is also integrated into Cisco products.

 The list of engines will increase over time as OPSWAT signs more vendors.
-If you wish to add even futher endpoint protection,
+This blog OPSWAT explains the integration in greater detail:

 Malware is often hidden in "too good to be true" freebies, such as free PDF generators, ISO tools or cleaner tools.
 Let's take a realworld example shown in the video.
 Your user forgot the password for an Outlook PST file

 and Googles a free tool for this one-time problem.
 Your user tries to install a PST password recovery tool and luckily this is caught by Admin By Request.
 The file passed Windows Defender on the endpoint, but was

 luckily caught by MetaDefender.
 Have a look at the video to see how shockingly fast (1 minute) it is to get malware.